 Fannie Mae reported today that the Single-Family Serious Delinquency rate increased to 1.23% in November, up from 1.21% in October.
 The serious delinquency rate is down from 1.58% in November 2015.

 These are mortgage loans that are "three monthly payments or more past due or in foreclosure".

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.

 Click on graph for larger image

-The Fannie Mae serious delinquency rate has only fallen 0.37 percentage points over the last year - the pace of improvement has slowed - and at that pace the serious delinquency rate will not be below 1% until 2017.
+The Fannie Mae serious delinquency rate has fallen 0.35 percentage points over the last year, and at that rate of improvement, the serious delinquency rate will not be below 1% for about 8 more months.